My

 ever have imagined would happen.
 Fortunately murders are not very common, but

-dating violence and abuse is.
+date violence and abuse is.
 1 in 3 teens report that they have experienced

 physical, verbal, emotional or sexual abuse.
 YOU can help raise awareness